jermbo/Talks/VueTypeScript/README.md

 ## Vuex

 Vuex has gotten a bit more complex.
 You interact with it the same exact way, but now we need to split the files up and add types to everything.
 Let's start with the stores `index.ts` file.
-In my app's, I like everything to be their own store with a name space and very little in the global state.
+In my apps, I like everything to be their own store with a name space and very little in the global state.

 ### Index and RootState